-The Ottoman Empire allowed Britain to administer Cyprus beginning in 1878, and Britain annexed the island in 1914.
-Cyprus gained independence in 1960 after a 10-year guerrilla campaign by partisans demanding union with Greece.
-In July 1974, Greek Cypriot National Guard members, backed by the military junta in power in Greece, staged an unsuccessful coup aimed at union with the mainland.
+Cyprus gained independence from Britain in 1960 after a 10-year guerrilla campaign by partisans demanding union with Greece.
+In July 1974, Greek Cypriot National Guard members, backed by the military junta that ruled Greece, staged an unsuccessful coup aimed at union.
 Five days later, Turkey invaded northern Cyprus, seized control of 37 percent of the island, and expelled 200,000 Greek Cypriots from the north.
 Today the Greek and Turkish Cypriot communities are almost completely separated into their respective enclaves.

 A buffer zone called the Green Line has divided Cyprus, including the capital city of Nicosia, since 1974.
 UN resolutions stipulate that Cyprus is a single country of which the northern third is illegally occupied.
 In 1983, Turkish-controlled Cyprus declared its independence as the Turkish Republic of Northern Cyprus (TRNC), an entity recognized only by Turkey.

 The Turkish government elected in 2002 was much more supportive of the unification of Cyprus than its predecessors, since Turkey’s chances of European Union (EU) membership had been linked to a resolution of the island’s division.
-Significant pressure from the EU and the United States, as well as UN intervention, also helped move the two sides closer to a settlement.
+International pressure also helped move the two sides closer to a settlement.
 A pro-unification TRNC government led by Prime Minister Mehmet Ali Talat was elected in 2003.

-However, a promising round of unification negotiations led by then UN secretary-general Kofi Annan collapsed in 2004 after no consensus was reached.
-As agreed, Annan himself then proposed a plan that was put to a vote in simultaneous, separate referendums in northern and southern Cyprus in April 2004.
-Greek Cypriots, who previously had been more enthusiastic about unification, had reservations about the plan, especially concerning security and international guarantees that the Turkish side would comply.
-Ultimately, 76 percent of Greek Cypriots voted against the plan, while 65 percent of Turkish Cypriots voted in favor.
-With the island still divided, only Greek Cyprus joined the EU as scheduled in May 2004.
-The EU had used the prospect of membership to encourage reunification, but the internationally recognized government’s entry was already assured by the time of the late-April referendum.
+Then UN secretary-general Kofi Annan led a round of negotiations that collapsed in 2004 after no consensus was reached.
+As previously agreed, Annan himself then proposed a reunification plan that was put to a vote in simultaneous, separate referendums on both sides of the island in April 2004.
+Amid accusations that the proposed plan favored the Turkish side, 76 percent of Greek Cypriots voted against the plan, while 65 percent of Turkish Cypriots, led by a new pro-reunification government, voted in favor.
+With the island still divided, only Greek Cyprus joined the EU as planned in May 2004.
+The EU had used the prospect of membership as a bargaining tool with Cyprus, and since membership was granted, a new unification plan became more difficult to achieve.

 The ruling CTP-DP coalition had difficulty forming a government after June 2006 by-elections.
 When three deputies (two from the UBP and one from the DP) resigned to form the new, progovernment Free Party in September, the coalition collapsed, and Serdar Denktash quit the government.
 The DP and UBP blamed the collapse in part on Turkey, which had cooled to the elder Denktash’s anti-EU and antiunification positions and allegedly extended its disfavor to the son despite his more positive stance on those issues.
 Turkey was also accused of collusion to weaken the UBP, allegedly disapproving of the party’s nationalist rhetoric.
 Prime Minister Ferdi Sabit Soyer kept his post when his CTP formed a new coalition government with the Free Party after the September 2006 collapse.